 Composite TOE (OE.Resp-Appl)": By definition cipher or plain text data and cryptographic keys are user data of the Composite TOE.
 So, the Smartcard Embedded Software will protect such data if required and use keys and functions appropriately in order to ensure the strength of cryptographic operation.
+The user has appropriate means to generate a key in a safe environment and import it to the TOE.
 Quality and confidentiality must be maintained for keys that are imported and/or derived from other keys.
 This implies that appropriate key management has to be realized in the environment.
 That is expressed by the assumption A.Key-Function which is covered from OE.Resp-Appl.
 These measures make sure that the assumption A.Resp-Appl is still covered by the security objective OE.Resp-Appl although additional functions are being supported according to P.Add-Functions.